 OBA-OJEN Competitive Competitive and Alternative Mock Trials (OOCMT)

 All tournaments were held completely over Zoom with lawyer coaches, judges, and parents and loved ones in attendance.
-Hopefully a one-off year, but we couldn't be more proud of everybody involved.
-Congratulations to all and have a restful break.
-See you in 2022!
+We couldn't be more proud of everybody involved.
+Congratulations to all!

 The OBA/OJEN Competitive Mock Trials (OOCMT) is a partnership between the Ontario Bar Association (OBA) and the Ontario Justice Education Network (OJEN), and the OBA Foundation.
 Most competitive mock trial tournaments in the province are part of OOCMT, which means they use the official OOCMT case and rules, and their winners may participate in upper-level competitions organized by the OBA and OJEN.
 Schools that register a team can be matched with a local lawyer-volunteer to act as their team coach.
 This program can accommodate students from Grades 9 – 12.